jbush001/NyuziProcessor/tests/README.md

 The --debug flag will enable printing test specific diagonostic output to the console.

-There is an experimental 'fpga' target in progress, but is not fully functional'
+There is an experimental 'fpga' target in progress, but is not fully functional.

+Temporary files like assembled binaries are stored in the 'tests/work' folder.
+These can be useful to dump disassembly and symbols, or to run directly in the emulator or verilator to trace output.
+More tips on debugging are in the README in tools/emulator.

 Invoking the top level Makefile with the test target will run tests in subprojects.
 This is executed by the continuous integration environment.